Process Recycling feature causes HTTP event notifier to be unreliable

 #4 Updated by bmbouter about 3 years ago

 To fix this I recommend we stop using threading at all here.
 I believe using threading here made sense when Pulp ran entirely in httpd in Pulp 2.3-.
 With the tasking system it makes no sense to try to send the notification asynchronously.
 We should combine all of the send logic into the handle_event() call and remove threading entirely from the http event notifier module.

-#7 Updated by mhrivnak over 2 years ago
+#7 Updated by mhrivnak about 3 years ago